darrellgrant/reservation-app-version-2/README.md

 # Restaurant Reservation APP version 2
 Updating my previous reservation app from 2021.
-This application application allows guests to make, view, update and/or cancel dining reservations for a fictional restauraunt "Rick's Cafe"
+This application allows guests to make, view, update and/or cancel dining reservations for a fictional restauraunt "Rick's Cafe"

 The app has four main features